Naval Base Majuro: Airfields

 At Majuro Airfield the Navy supported the installment of the 4th Marine Aircraft Wing and the Marine Aircraft Group 13 in March 1944.
 The Seabees constructed two 750-man camps, shops and storage facilities for the United States Marine Corps.

 The Navy decided to place a pool of fighter planes ready to replace losses on Aircraft carrier at Naval Base Majuro.
-As Majuro Airfield did not have the space for the new air base, Seabees built a new 4,000 foot by 175-foor runway on Uliga Island.
+As Majuro Airfield did not have the space for the new air base, Seabees built a new 4,000 foot by 175-foot runway on Uliga Island.
 Uliga Island was connected to Dalop by the built two-lane causeway.
 Two Carrier Aircraft Service Units were based as the airfields to support the many Navy planes at the base.